section-engineering-education/engineering-education/articles/running-and-managing-docker/index.md

 published: true
 url: /engineering-education/running-and-managing-docker/
 title: Managing and Running Docker Containers
-description: This tutorial will give the readers a overview on how to run and manage Docker containers.
-We will look at securing Docker containers, limiting memory and CPU usage and removing containers.
+description: This tutorial will give the readers an overview of how to run and manage Docker containers.
+We will look at securing Docker containers, limiting memory and CPU usage, and removing containers.
 author: terrence-aluda
 date: 2021-04-28T00:00:00-10:00
 topics: [Containers]